Dr Zaninovich logo transparent

 Oral Implantology (Dental Implants)

 Oral Implantology is the branch of dentistry dedicated to dental implants and missing teeth.
-The dental implant is an artificial tooth root that is inserted into the jawbone (either the maxilla or the mandible).
-It often takes the form of a screw that is composed of titanium or titanium alloy.
-When a patient has lost one or more teeth, dental implants Perth have multiple advantages over other treatments involving removable prostheses.
+The dental implant is an artificial tooth root inserted into the jawbone (the maxilla or the mandible).
+It often takes the form of a screw composed of titanium or titanium alloy.
+When a patient has lost one or more teeth, dental implants in Perth have multiple advantages over other treatments involving removable prostheses.

 Oral implantology is a discipline filled with complexity.
-The field demands its practitioners to have a high level of expertise in a vast array of areas, many of which evolve at a fast rate.
+The field demands its practitioners to have a high level of expertise in many areas, many of which evolve quickly.
 The oral environment is dynamic, and perfect healing conditions are not always possible.
 Complications will inevitably happen, but steps can be taken to prevent them.
-These include a thorough and comprehensive medical/dental history; radiographic survey including CBCT; a strong working knowledge of head and neck anatomy as well as surgical, prosthetic, pharmacologic, and follow-up care principles; and the ability to identify and treat a wide array of complications should they occur.
+These include a thorough medical/dental history; radiographic survey including CBCT; a strong working knowledge of head and neck anatomy as well as surgical, prosthetic, pharmacologic, and follow-up care principles; and the ability to identify and treat a wide array of complications should they occur.

-Every Prosthodontist Perth who places or restores dental implants is aware of these complications and knows how to manage them.
-Some of the issues will require little intervention, while others may require professional levels expertise.
-It is the duty of the Prosthodontist, as a master of dental science, is to recognise all of these situations and know the proper protocols to follow to ensure that the patient’s chances of success are maximised.
+Every Prosthodontist in Perth who places or restores dental implants is aware of these complications and knows how to manage them.
+Some issues will require little intervention, while others may require professional expertise.
+It is the duty of the Prosthodontist, as a master of dental science, to recognise all of these situations and know the proper protocols to follow to ensure that the patient’s chances of success are maximised.

-Oral implantology is a difficult field to master, and the consequences of failure can be catastrophic.
+Oral implantology is challenging to master, and the consequences of failure can be catastrophic.
 Patients may be at risk for life-threatening complications.
 The stresses of surgery during anesthesia pose a life risk for some patients.
-The various types of neurosensory impairments that patients have suffered as a complication of dental implant Perth treatment are tragic, life changing, and have proven to be costly to the implant clinician.
+The various types of neurosensory impairments that patients have suffered as a complication of dental implant Perth treatment are tragic, life-changing, and have proven to be costly to the implant clinician.
 The professional and financial ramifications of some of these complications for the dentist are staggering.

 Full Mouth Rehabilitation (Full Arch or All on 4)

-Teeth can become damaged or fall out for a number of reasons, including disease and trauma.
-Ideal candidates for full mouth rehabilitation need to be in good oral health but have multiple missing teeth or badly damaged teeth.
-Many full mouth rehabilitation patients also require the replacement of existing dental restorations that have worn over time.
-Most full mouth rehabilitation plans require extensive work over multiple appointments, the result is a fully functioning mouth and excellent oral health that can last for decades.
+Teeth can become damaged or fall out for many reasons, including disease and trauma.
+Ideal candidates for full mouth rehabilitation must be in good oral health but have multiple missing or badly damaged teeth.
+Many full-mouth rehabilitation patients also require the replacement of existing dental restorations that have worn over time.
+Most full-mouth rehabilitation plans need extensive work over multiple appointments; the result is a fully functioning mouth and excellent oral health that can last for decades.

 Full mouth rehabilitation may include any or a number of the following cosmetic and restorative dentistry services:

-The comprehensive scope of the full mouth rehabilitation procedure requires a large amount of planning, and the dedication and the unique qualifications of a Prosthodontic team means that each stage of the treatment will be carefully planned.
-Sophisticated computers track jaw movement with remarkable precision, which further enables us to lay the foundation for truly customized treatment.
-CAD/CAM technology revolutionised the field of implant dentistry, resulting in elimination of distortion, better fit, fewer fabrication steps of frameworks.
-Also, CAD/CAM surgical guides greatly improved the predictability of implant surgery.
+The comprehensive scope of the full mouth rehabilitation procedure requires a lot of planning, and the dedication and the unique qualifications of a Prosthodontic team means that each stage of the treatment will be carefully planned.
+Sophisticated computers track jaw movement with remarkable precision, further enabling us to lay the foundation for customised treatment.
+CAD/CAM technology revolutionised the field of implant dentistry, eliminating distortion, better fit, and fewer fabrication steps of frameworks.
+Also, CAD/CAM surgical guides significantly improved the predictability of implant surgery.

-In addition to a highly educated clinical dentistry team, a certified Prosthodontist, a world-class dental laboratory located on-site, all helps to set our practice apart from other Western Australian practices.
-The result of full mouth rehabilitation is essentially a work of art, and our dental specialists adapt the role of talented laboratory artists work to best serve your needs.
-After reviewing your medical history form, your customised dental implants treatment plan will be developed with the goal to allow you/your patient to restore their oral health, beauty, and function to their mouth in the most efficient, cost-effective way possible.
+In addition to a highly educated clinical dentistry team, a certified Prosthodontist and a world-class dental laboratory located on-site all help to set our practice apart from other Western Australian practices.
+The result of full mouth rehabilitation is essentially a work of art, and our dental specialists adapt the role of talented laboratory artists to serve your needs best.
+After reviewing your medical history form, your customised dental implant treatment plan will be developed to allow you/your patient to restore their oral health, beauty, and function to their mouth in the most efficient, cost-effective way possible.

 Prosthodontic Reconstruction

-A Prosthodontist’s expertise, knowledge, and comprehensive range of skills in dental science allows them to provide the highest-quality care to patients.
+A Prosthodontist’s expertise, knowledge, and comprehensive range of skills in dental science allow them to provide the highest-quality care to patients.
 Prosthodontic Reconstruction is the area of dentistry involved with rebuilding your patient’s smile to the best possible aesthetics, function and oral health.
-Prosthodontic Reconstruction is customised to the needs of each patient, with the goal of providing a beautiful smile and a lifetime of optimised oral health.
-Patients who need to address extensive dental issues such as damage, decay, and tooth loss will often require a combination of procedures into a single treatment plan.
+Prosthodontic Reconstruction is customised to the needs of each patient to provide a beautiful smile and a lifetime of optimised oral health.
+Patients who must address extensive dental issues such as damage, decay, and tooth loss often require a combination of procedures in a single treatment plan.

 Prosthodontic Reconstruction is focused on aesthetic reconstructive dentistry.
-Working closely with the patient and their referring dentist, the Prosthodontist Perth will offer their expertise from diagnosis and treatment planning, and the execution of the highest quality aesthetic reconstruction treatment.
-Access to our on-site laboratory that uses the finest materials available, offers your patients a world-class restoration with unparalleled aesthetics.
-Undergoing a Prosthodontic Reconstruction, with a Specialised Implant Dentist Perth WA, can not only replace missing teeth but transform their smile, improve their oral health, self-confidence, and their overall quality of life.
+Working closely with the patient and their referring dentist, the Prosthodontist Perth will offer their expertise in diagnosis and treatment planning and the execution of the highest quality aesthetic reconstruction treatment.
+Access to our on-site laboratory, which uses the finest materials, offers your patients a world-class restoration with unparalleled aesthetics.
+Undergoing a Prosthodontic Reconstruction with a Specialised Implant Dentist in Perth, WA, can replace missing teeth, transform their smile and improve their oral health, self-confidence, and overall quality of life.

 Cosmetic Dentistry

-Dental Implants are common in the reconstruction process but for minor imperfections cosmetic dentistry, like veneers, are used.
-Veneers are thin coverings that are bonded to the surface of your tooth to correct cosmetic and structural flaws.
-They are individually crafted from a durable and fine layer of porcelain or composite to create a strong, beautiful, natural looking smile.
+Dental Implants are standard in the reconstruction process, but cosmetic dentistry, like veneers, is used for minor imperfections.
+Veneers are thin coverings bonded to your tooth’s surface to correct cosmetic and structural flaws.
+They are individually crafted from a durable and fine layer of porcelain or composite to create a strong, beautiful, natural-looking smile.
 Veneers are a good choice if your patient’s teeth are permanently discoloured, resistant to whitening treatments, chipped, cracked or poorly shaped.
-Veneers are also able to remove gaps between teeth, correct an off-tooth position or adjust minor bite-related problems.
+Veneers can also remove gaps between teeth, correct an off-tooth position or adjust minor bite-related problems.

-In some cosmetic dentistry cases, bonding tooth coloured fillings for minor modifications, teeth whitening, or orthodontic treatment (Invisalign or braces) may be all that your patient needs, and the application of dental veneers would be considered over-treatment.
-When teeth are severely damaged or worn, other cosmetic dentistry treatment options like ceramic crowns or dental bridges may be required.
+In some cosmetic dentistry cases, bonding tooth-coloured fillings for minor modifications, teeth whitening, or orthodontic treatment (Invisalign or braces) may be all your patient needs, and the application of dental veneers would be considered over-treatment.
+Other cosmetic dentistry treatment options like ceramic crowns or dental bridges may be required when teeth are severely damaged or worn.

-Dental implant combined with cosmetic dentistry, (dental science) provides a myriad of dental & oral health benefits to a wide range of patients.
-Those who have missing teeth or have lost most of their teeth, and require a full or partial denture, can take advantage of the stability offered by dental implant supported dentures.
-Implants provide an incredibly secure platform for dental restorations and can provide life-changing results for patients with large gaps in their smile.
-Restoring lost teeth with a partial or full implant supported overdenture is an effective way to fill gaps in your smile.
-The security and oral health benefits of dental implant supported dentures simply cannot be matched by traditional denture options.
-With a restoration securely attached to strategically placed implants, you can not only speak, eat, and smile with confidence, but the dental implant itself can put a stop to further jawbone atrophy.
+Dental implant combined with cosmetic dentistry (dental science) provides many dental & oral health benefits to many patients.
+Those who have missing teeth or have lost most of their teeth and require a full or partial denture can take advantage of the stability offered by dental implant-supported dentures.
+Implants provide an incredibly secure platform for dental restorations and can provide life-changing results for patients with significant gaps in their smiles.
+Restoring lost teeth with a partial or full implant-supported overdenture is an effective way to fill gaps in your smile.
+Traditional options cannot match dental implant-supported dentures’ security and oral health benefits.
+With a restoration securely attached to strategically placed implants, you can speak, eat, and smile confidently, but the dental implant itself can put a stop to further jawbone atrophy.